Darxo/Hardened/README.md

 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - All effects of the difficulty settings are now listed as tooltips during world generation
-- Slightly Lower the sfx volume of the annoying kid sfx in towns
+- Slightly Lower the volume of the annoying kid sfx in towns
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to knock back

 ## Fixes